Information for approved training providers

 RTOs are required to pay $70 for each student who completes an RSA course and $30 for an RCG course.
 This ensures the cost for students undertaking both courses is limited to $100.

-The fee covers the cost of the card, processing by Australia Post, administration and licensing costs of OLGR.
+The fee covers the cost of the card, processing by Service NSW, administration and licensing costs of OLGR.
 Fee structures are subject to periodic review.
 The fee needs to be paid by credit card by the RTO at the completion of the course to generate printing of the interim certificates for students.
 It is expected that the RTO pass this cost onto students as part of the overall course fee.

 No, the cards are created and issued by a third party.
 The RTO is simply required to print an interim certificate onto blank paper.
 The certificate is generated by the portal system once the course has been completed and payment has been made.